 Integrating other tools

-The tools I use are primarily driven by cognitive behavioural therapy (CBT), narrative therapy and creative therapy.
+The tools I use are primarily driven by solution focused therapy, narrative therapy and creative therapy.
 Methods I use are role plays, self-talk, problem solving and assisting them to change their thinking.
 I find these tools help the clients to identify their irrational and self-defeating thoughts, feelings and behaviours.
 However, if a client is unable to express themselves through words or are stuck, I use narrative therapy as this facilities the awareness and expression of feelings through the written word.
 If clients do not like writing, I will use other creative methods such as drawings and timelines for clients to tell their story.

 Hazel Hill is a counsellor from Sheffield who offers counselling in Sheffield or online.